MicrosoftDocs/office-developer-client-docs/docs/excel-xll/how-to-access-dlls-in-excel.md

 > [!NOTE]
 > Excel ignores the return value unless it is called from an XLM macro sheet, in which case the return value is converted to **TRUE** or **FALSE**.
 You should therefore return 1 if your command executed successfully, and 0 if it failed or was canceled by the user.

-## DLL Memory and Multiple DLL Instances
+## DLL memory and multiple DLL instances

 When an application loads a DLL, the DLL's executable code is loaded into the global heap so that it can be run, and space is allocated on the global heap for its data structures.
 Windows uses memory mapping to make these areas of memory appear as if they are in the application's process so that the application can access them.